Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/openidconnect.rst

 A modal opens and you can fill in the necessary fields

 .. image:: ../../../images/openidconnect/add-generic-provider.png
-  :alt: Tuleap Open Id Connect generic provider creation
+  :alt: Tuleap OpenID Connect generic provider creation
   :align: center